HAVE A DENTAL EMERGENCY?

 Schedule a Consultation with Dr. Boruchov

-Some swelling, minor bleeding, and bruising are normal, especially with multiple implants.
-Your dentist may prescribe pain medication, though many patients find over-the-counter options work well.
-You might be advised to take pain medicine before the anesthetic wears off.
+Some swelling, minor bleeding, and bruising are completely normal—especially if you’ve had multiple implants placed.
+Your dentist may prescribe pain medication, but many patients manage discomfort with over-the-counter options.
+It’s often recommended to take pain relievers before the anesthesia fully wears off.

 Implant overdentures do offer great stability, but they come with a few trade-offs.
 First off, the process is more invasive since it requires surgery, which means you’ll have a recovery period and might experience some discomfort.
 The upfront costs tend to be higher too—while the implants themselves are built to last, you’ll likely need to replace the overdenture every 15 to 20 years.